 The defendants appeal their convictions for sexual exploitation of a minor.

-Based upon information received from a confidential police informant, a search warrant was issued in November of 1981 for the search of defendants' residence for the presence of child pornography and other evidence of sexual exploitation of a minor.
+Based upon information received from a confidential police informant, a search warrant was issued in November of 1981 for the search of defendants’ residence for the presence of child pornography and other evidence of sexual exploitation of a minor.
 A subsequent daylight search of their home resulted in the seizure of a number of nude photographs depicting one or both of the defendants and a minor in simulated sexual conduct.
 Unexposed film, flash cubes, a cloth sack and a General Electric color television set were also confiscated during the search.
-Defendants were charged with sexual exploitation of a minor "in that they knowingly and intentionally used, persuaded, *1283 induced or enticed ____, a minor, to pose in the nude while simulating sexual conduct for the purpose of photographing, filming, recording, or displaying sexual or simulated sexual conduct" in violation of U.C.A., 1953 (1981 Supp.), § 76-10-1206.5.
+Defendants were charged with sexual exploitation of a minor “in that they knowingly and intentionally used, per *1283 suaded, induced or enticed_, a minor, to pose in the nude while simulating sexual conduct for the purpose of photographing, filming, recording, or displaying sexual or simulated sexual conduct” in violation of U.C.A., 1953 (1981 Supp.), § 76-10-1206.5.

-Defendants advance three grounds for appeal: (1) the unconstitutionality of the statute; (2) the defectiveness of the search warrant; and (3) failure to grant them a hearing to determine whether the material seized was pornographic.
+Defendants advance three grounds for appeal: (1) the uneonstitutionality of the statute; (2) the defectiveness of the search warrant; and (3) failure to grant them a hearing to determine whether the material seized was pornographic.

 I.